 Among the dojo's disciples are Shino's brother Settsu Masayuki; a peasant priest, Chiyokichi; a strange little man named Maro; hot-blooded Kazama Hanzou; and mysterious Honami Tasuke.

-manga, the hero and heroine are actually married
+Also, unlike most Shonen manga, the hero and heroine are actually married.

 - Animal Theme Naming: The Ronins:

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: As awkward as Gosuke can be when it comes to his marriage to Shino, there is never any doubt that he adores her.

-- Bishounen: Ootori the ronin's face is so pretty it clashes with his tattoos and coarse way of speaking.
+- Bishōnen: Ootori the ronin's face is so pretty it clashes with his tattoos and coarse way of speaking.